acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Go to your source code GitHub Repo branch
 * Navigate to the “Deployment Folder”
 * Open “appdeploy.yaml” file in edit mode
-* Find “initial” and replace it with your initial name.
+* Find “initial” and replace it with your initial name for all the entries.

 `Before`